 Less waste, more thanks: life in lockdown

-It’s not all bad news when it comes to our current COVID-19 situation.
+It’s not all bad news when it comes to our current COVID situation.
 Acts of generosity have increased, people are reconnecting with nature and growing their own food and businesses have found new ways to create jobs and get food to the people who need it most.
-In other cheering news, households have been wasting less food during the shutdown, and these good habits look set to continue.
+In other cheering news, households have been wasting less food during lockdown.
+And these good habits look set to continue.
 This is according to a new study released yesterday by the NSW Department of Planning, Industry and Environment.

 The new social research also showed 86 percent of people are glad to live in a food secure country like Australia and 70 percent appreciate farmers more.

 The Food Management in COVID-19 study was commissioned by the department for the Love Food Hate Waste program.
-The study aimed to understand peoples’ food management practices under COVID-19 shutdown rules and whether changes in behaviour would endure.
+The study aimed to understand peoples’ food management practices under COVID lockdown rules and whether changes in behaviour would endure.

 Love Food Hate Waste program manager Amanda Kane says the research shows adversity has helped NSW households appreciate food and where it comes from significantly more.